 Q: How can the solutions support both long-term and short-term planning?

 In cases where you are planning long-term permanent investments such as new infrastructure to prevent flooding, you could consider how the risk of areas being flooded can be reduced by integrating emergency planning in the decision.
 In other words, by deploying web-based solutions, we can look into the future to see what kind of permanent structures and flood preventing measures we want to introduce.
 Yet, at the same time, we can also plan an emergency or early warning system that covers the remaining risks that are not covered by permanent structures.
 In this way, it is possible to work with short-term emergency planning integrated with long-term, permanent flood prevention.

 Q: In connection to this, how can web-based solutions be used in a larger perspective?

 Online tools and web-based solutions are interesting because they can provide information on different organisational levels, including how to distribute mobile materials and resources across borders.
 On regional levels, web-based solutions could help municipalities prepare for emergency flooding or be introduced as tools on national levels to help prepare for long-term flood mitigation.
 Ultimately, on a transnational level, one could imagine using these tools and models all over Europe to simulate and prepare for cross border flooding.

 Empower your coastal resilience planning

 At DHI, we strive to share our knowledge of coastal resilience planning to help you mitigate the risks of flooding.
-Learn how our digital, custom solutions can empower your decisions.
+Contact us and learn how our digital, custom solutions can empower your decisions.